Different cloud models are explained below:

 Hybrid cloud: A hybrid cloud includes both the public and private options with one or more providers.
 By spreading things out over a hybrid cloud, you can keep good control of security and optimize costs.
 The downside is that you have to keep track of multiple security platforms and ensure that all aspects of your business can communicate with each other.

-IAAS (Infrastructure as a Service) : A business may not want to invest into datacenters, servers, networking equipment and the manpower required to maintain all these resources.
+IAAS (Infrastructure as a Service) : A business may not want to invest into datacenters, servers, networking equipment and to list the current directory files and folders.
+Owner required to maintain all these resources.
 They may wish to utilize more computer resources as they grow.
 This is where the Infrastructure as a Service (IAAS) comes in.
+The vendors who provide the IAAS maintain all the hardware required so the businesses utilizing their services do not have to worry about it.
+IAAS allows organizations to have an unlimited storage potential of the cloud.
+This allows them to grow and shrink their storage as the requirements demand.
+The IAAS is used by companies offering disaster recovery services.

-SAAS(Software as a Service): also referred to as software on demand, can be used by many people for a variety of functions.
+SAAS(Software as a Service): SAAS also referred to as software on demand, can be used by many people for a variety of functions.
 It allows users to benefit from the functionality of particular software without having to worry about storage or other issues.
 The software can easily be accessed by multiple users using just a web browser.
 Google Docs is a great example of SAAS.
+The software is hosted on the cloud servers and requires no installation on client computers in most cases.

-NAAS(Network as a Service): Network as a Service (NaaS) is a business model that aims at providing network services over the internet.
+NAAS(Network as a Service): NaaS is a business model that aims at providing network services over the internet.
 From a client's point of view, they only require a computer that is connected to the internet - along with the access to NAAS provider's portal.
+This is a very cost-effective service that allows new businesses to reduce costs on their network hardware and the required personnel to maintain this hardware.
+The network just functions on the pay-as-you-go basis, just like water and electricity services.